benwakeford/remVal/README.md

 Use REM units today with this gracefully degradable SASS mixin!

-REMs give you the flexibility of EMs, with the precision and confidence of PXs.
+REMs give you the flexibility of ems, with the precision and confidence of pxs.

 http://caniuse.com/rem

-Sadly, as IE8 still is high circulation (and likely to be so for some years to come), REMs are a bit scary to use on their own, and a fallback should always be given.
+Sadly, as IE8 still is high circulation (and likely to be so for some years to come), rems are a bit scary to use on their own, and a fallback should always be given.

 remVal makes this easy by allowing you pass em-based values as 10ths of the pixel value.
 So, 11px = 1.1em, which will spit out 1.1rem with 11px as the safe fallback.

-It is based on the REM mixin from https://github.com/bitmanic/rem, but takes a different approach in that I didn't really want to be thinking in terms of absolute PX values anymore.
+It is based on the rem mixin from https://github.com/bitmanic/rem, but takes a different approach in that I didn't really want to be thinking in terms of absolute px values anymore.

 How to use
 ----------

 First, set up your base sizes.
-Jonathon Snook gives a great intro to preparing your CSS for REMs here:
+Jonathon Snook gives a great intro to preparing your CSS for rems here:

 http://snook.ca/archives/html_and_css/font-size-with-rem